bhavikbhagwani/AgileJeera6/README.md

 ## Cloning App and Terminal

-We encourage you to play in Git Bash as a terminal.
+We encourage you to use Git Bash as a terminal to execute all necessary commands.
-With the terminal navigate to the location you want the game in and execute this command:
+With the Git Bash terminal navigate to the location you want the game in and execute this command:

     git clone https://github.com/bhavikbhagwani/AgileJeera6.git